philipcristiano/sparkerl-server/README.md

 with the Particle CLI.
 I need to find a good way to get the ID :/

     particle keys save keys/ID

+Right now the ID is logged when running the server as `SMT ID: ...`